-Acetaminophen overdose is one of the most common poisonings worldwide.
+Acetaminophen overdose is one of the most common poisonings.
 People often think that this medicine is very safe.
-However, it may be deadly if taken in large doses.
+However, it can be deadly if taken in large doses.

 Acetaminophen is found in a variety of over-the-counter and prescription pain relievers.

 Tylenol is a brand name for acetaminophen.
-Other medicines that contain acatominophen include:
+Other medicines that contain acetaminophen include:

 - Various cold and flu medicines